“Come on, mum,” said Jenny as they walked up the slope towards the cathedral approach. “We’re going to be late. It’s

 Like the echo of a wave, the pain Elizabeth had ignored deep within rose.
 The agony of it threatened to consume her, before it floated away, her heart suddenly brimful with a joy she hadn’t felt in what seemed forever.
 With tears running down her cheeks, she turned to her daughter in wonder.
 “Jenny!
-You look so well—” strangled before they were born as she finally realised her hand was empty and no one there.
+You look so well—” The words were strangled before they were fully born.

 As if the heart of the world had stopped beating Elizabeth turned to the Guide, who smiled back with the sadness of ages.
 “It will hurt, Elizabeth.
 It will hurt.
 But only in revelation can you find truth and once that is found and accepted, healing will follow.”

 As she stared up at the robed vision, the woman she knew as Esme returned to her side and took Elizabeth in her arms.
 Hallows Way and the people she thought had been there with her, dissolved like mist in spring water, leaving only the two of them.

-After an age, they turned slowly away and made their way through the now-moonlit streets, back towards the station, as if they were the only people left in the world.
+Time passed.
+Eventually, they turned slowly away from the well and returned through the lonely and now moonlit streets, back towards the station, as if they were the only people left in the world.
 The young woman leant heavily on the Ancient, shoulders heaving, her sobs like howls.